rafaelzaccanini/lucene-search-sample/README.md

 # lucene-search-sample

-A simple sample to learn how Lucenet.Net works.
+A simple sample to learn how LucenetNet works in .NET applications.

 Contents:
 - Creating and updating Lucene's index